 Karwansaray published an edition of my PhD thesis that is geared toward a more general audience, with the title Henchmen of Ares: Warriors and Warfare in Early Greece (2013).
 A year later, my second book was published with Athenaeum-Gennep & Van Polak in Amsterdam: a Dutch book on Greek mythology (2014).
 At Karwansaray, I also helped start the magazine Ancient History.
 I initially helped out a bit on the side with Ancient History before becoming its editor in late 2016.

-In 2017, I left and started the website Ancient World Magazine (2017-2022) with a couple of friends.
-That same year, I also went to work for Primavera Pers, a publishing house in Leiden, to focus on the production of books, including books for high school students, as well as books on cultural history, art, and classics.
+In 2017, I left and started the website Ancient World Magazine with a couple of friends.
+The website no longer exists as of 2022, but much of its contents – my own articles as well as many by other contributors – is now archived here.
+In 2017, I also went to work for Primavera Pers, a publishing house in Leiden, to focus on the production of books, including books for high school students, as well as books on cultural history, art, and classics.
 In 2020, I built the website Bad Ancient, which fact-checks claims about the ancient world (run by Dr Owen Rees who coined the #badancient hash tag on Twitter).

 Since 2006, I have also worked as a freelance lecturer.
 I have taught at a number of different institutions in the Netherlands that focus on continuing education.
 Courses that I have taught include an introduction to archaeology, a course on Homer and his world, a very popular course on Greek mythology, a short course on the Trojan War, an extended course on ancient Greek and Roman art and architecture, and a survey of Bronze Age Crete.
 I have also been invited to speak in museums, for example as accompaniment to new exhibitions, especially at the National Archaeological Museum in Leiden and the Allard Pierson in Amsterdam.